 The proposed improvements listed above address the project purpose and need.
-The project will be designed to reduce congestion and improve traffic operations; reduce crashes related to traffic congestion and design
+The project will be designed

 A Collector-Distributor (C-D) Roadway System is a network of roads alongside a highway that streamlines traffic flow as it enters and exits the highway.
 The purpose is to reduce the number of exit and entrance points on the highway while providing access to and from local roads.